• Skip to primary navigation

 Korean Screwdriver

-Ingredients: orange juice
+Ingredients: orange juice, yuzu bitters

 The simple swap of soju for the classic vodka brings a lower alcohol content and a much softer bite from the beverage.
 I loved this combo because I can always find a quality orange juice and a cheap bottle of plain soju at the CU in Korea.